 At this point, you should hear audio from the speakers, and if not, check the monitor’s audio settings or the audio settings of the source device connected to the monitor.
 Ensure that they are set to output audio through the connected speakers.

 Connecting Speakers to a Monitor Using 3.5mm Audio Cables

 Option 2 – Using an HDMI Audio Extractor

-An HDMI audio extractor can also help you connect a speaker directly to the monitor.
+An HDMI audio extractor (Amazon) can also help you connect a speaker directly to the monitor.
 However, this setup will only work in some instances.
 It requires the monitor or source device to have a sound card.

 Also, the monitor should have an HDMI port that the extractor will connect to.